scipy-lectures/scientific-python-lectures/intro/numpy/elaborate_arrays.rst

 _____

-While it is off topic in a chapter on numpy, let's take a moment to recall good coding practice, which really do pay off in the long run:
+While it is off topic in a chapter on NumPy, let's take a moment to recall good coding practice, which really do pay off in the long run:

 .. topic:: Good practices